vk-cs/docs-public/docs/en/kubernetes/k8s/service-management/addons/manage-addons/manage-addons.md

 </tabpanel>
 <tabpanel>

-1. [Install Terraform and configure the provider](/en/tools-for-using-services/terraform/quick-start) if it hasn't been done yet.
+1. [Install Terraform and configure the environment](/en/tools-for-using-services/terraform/quick-start) if it is not already done.
 1. Create a Terraform configuration file by specifying the cluster ID in the [vkcs_kubernetes_addons](https://github.com/vk-cs/terraform-provider-vkcs/blob/master/docs/data-sources/kubernetes_addons.md) block.
 1. Apply the configuration for the `vcs_kubernetes_addons` data source using the command: